 Network analyzers are broadly classified into scalar network analyzers and vector network analyzers (VNA), of which vector network analyzers (VNA), which provide not only amplitude information but also phase information, have a wider range of uses.

-In many cases, the network analyzer is also used to evaluate impedance matching.
+In many cases, a network analyzer is also used to evaluate impedance matching.
 This is because impedance mismatch in transmission lines of each device or cable in a high frequency handling circuit network can cause power loss or signal distortion.

 A network analyzer is equipped with a signal source, a signal separator, a directional coupler, and at least three receivers.